openharmony/docs/en/application-dev/reference/apis/js-apis-data-rdb.md

 delete(predicates: RdbPredicates, callback: AsyncCallback&lt;number&gt;):void

-Deletes data from the database based on the specified **RdbPredicates** object.
+Deletes data from the RDB store based on the specified **RdbPredicates** object.
 This API uses an asynchronous callback to return the result.

 **System capability**: SystemCapability.DistributedDataManager.RelationalStore.Core